nazzacode/SICP/README.md

 # SICP
-Notes on: Structure and Interpretation of Computer Programs (SICP)
+Notes and excersice solutions for Structure and Interpretation of Computer Programs (SICP) 2nd ed.

+Nathan Sharp  (and mabye Vivek Raja) 2020